SAS7178/TheFooder/README.md

 # TheFooder
-# Fit-Generation

-In this project I, Stephen Smith, initiated through Nashville Software School this application for my full-stack Capestone.
+In this project I, Stephen Smith, initiated through Nashville Software School this application for my Full-Stack Capestone.

 The goal, in this application build was to provide an individual with easy convenient tools to create/find and save recipes, aswell as the instruct ions/ingredients and image/video to view personalized page with created and saved recipes based on their unique to them.